techntalks/techntalks.github.io/content/blog/how-to-create-a-post.md

 twitter: 'https://twitter.com/imjulianeral'
 github: 'https://github.com/imjulianeral'
 cover_image: '/img/blog/how-to-create-a-post/cover.png'
-description: "post's brief summary"
+description: 'How to create a post on tech talks blog'
-tags: ['tutorials']
+tags: ['techtalks']
 ---

 Hi!
-I'm so glad you want to contribute to the community by sharing your knowledge in a blog post, you'll see how easy is 💗.
+We're so glad you want to contribute to the community by sharing your knowledge in a blog post, you'll see how easy is 💗.

 ## Hugo Installation.